Honda Logo

 Honda Logo 1981-2000

 In 1981, Honda invented the world’s first GPS-like navigation system.
 It entered the US market around the same time.
-These events coincided with the modernization of the logo.
+These events coincided with the logo’s modernization.
 The “H” is now thin and black.
 The developers have placed it in a white trapezoidal shape with rounded corners.
-The brand’s name appeared at the bottom, written in branded bold type with large rectangular serifs.
+The brand’s name appeared at the bottom, set in bold, branded type with large rectangular serifs.

 2000 – today